-Recruiting and retaining quality employees is a constant challenge in the home healthcare industry.
+While recruiting and retaining quality employees is a constant challenge in the home healthcare industry, the pandemic has added significant hurdles to the process.
 But by improving your recruiting and hiring process, you can find top notch home healthcare workers who are not only eager to join your team but who want to stay there over the long term.
-We’ve pulled together some tips on building your best home healthcare team.
+We’ve pulled together some home healthcare recruiting tips to help you build your best team.

 Write A Compelling Job Description